-The committee presently comprises: A van der Walt (chairman - independent), E Molefinyana, M Twala (resigned 30 August 2020), and V Mashaba, B Cilliers (appointed 28 August 2020), T Diale, J Erasmus (independent)
+The committee presently comprises: A van der Walt (chairman - independent), V Mashaba, B Cilliers, T Diale, J Erasmus (independent) and M van der Walt.

 10 NON-COMPLIANCE MATTERS

 10.1 Managed care organisation accreditation

 In terms of Industry Guideline 23 issued by the Council for Medical Schemes (CMS), a managed care organisation must be accredited by Council as a managed care organisation in terms of Regulation 15A.